aimagelab/MaPeT/README.md

 - [CLIP](https://github.com/openai/CLIP): OpenAI's CLIP (Contrastive Language-Image Pretraining) model.
 - [Faiss](https://github.com/facebookresearch/faiss): Faiss is a library for efficient similarity search and clustering of dense vectors.

-## TODO
-- [x] model weights
-- [x] inference code
-- [ ] training code

 ## Acknowledgements
-We thank CINECA for providing computational resources.
-This work has partially been supported by the projects PNRR-M4C2 (PE00000013) "FAIR - Future Artificial Intelligence Research" funded by the European Commission and "ELSA - European Lighthouse on Secure and Safe AI" funded by the EU (GA 101070617).
+We acknowledge the CINECA award under the ISCRA initiative, for the availability of high-performance computing resources.
+This work has partially been supported by the PNRR-M4C2 (PE00000013) project “FAIR - Future Artificial Intelligence Research” and the Horizon Europe project “ELSA - European Lighthouse on Secure and Safe AI” (GA 101070617), both funded by the European Union.